Akmal Rizal

 Akmal Rizal Bin Ahmad Rakhli (born 12 December 1981) is a former Malaysian professional footballer who played as a forward.
 He is one of the batch of Malaysians to play overseas.
-He is also the head coach of Malaysia Super League club Kelantan The Real Warriors.
+He is currently the head coach of the Malaysia A1 Semi-Pro League club Kedah FA.

 Club career

 Early career

 A product of the Kedah youth academy (Kedah Piala President), Akmal made his way abroad to RC Strasbourg.
-He made his debut for the RC Strasbourg Academy U-21 which ended in a 3–1 win against FC Köln II, scoring 2 goals.
+He made his debut for the RC Strasbourg Academy which ended in a 3–1 win against FC Köln II, scoring 2 goals.
 In 2000, to aid his development, the then 19-year-old forward joined FCSR Haguenau on loan.
-He scored 11 goals in 22 games and won Championnat de France amateur 2.
+He scored 11 goals in 22 games and won Championnat de France Amateur 2.
 On 20 May 2000, during RC Strasbourg's tour to Malaysia, Akmal and Peguy Luyindula helped them beat GNK Dinamo Zagreb 2–0 in friendly match at the Shah Alam Stadium.
 He attracted the attention of former Mainz coach Jürgen Klopp.